eddie3/gogrepo/README.md

-    -h, --help            show this help message and exit -os [OS [OS ...]]     operating system(s) (ex. windows linux mac) -lang [LANG [LANG ...]]  game language(s) (ex. en fr de) -skipknown            only update new games in your library
+    -h, --help            show this help message and exit -os [OS [OS ...]]     operating system(s) (ex. windows linux mac) -lang [LANG [LANG ...]]  game language(s) (ex. en fr de) -skipknown            only update new games in your library (not with -id) -id <title>           specify the game to update by 'title' from the manifest (not with -skipknown)

 --